 • Preheat oven to 325°F.

-• Heat ½ cup of granulated sugar in a saucepan or skillet while stirring until melted and a light amber color.
+• Heat ½ cup of granulated sugar and water in a saucepan or skillet while stirring until melted and a light amber color.

 • Immediately pour the hot melted sugar syrup into a 9-inch pie pan or tart pan, swirling the pan to evenly coat the bottom.
 Let the caramel cool.